bmax121/APatch/README.md

 - `CONFIG_KALLSYMS=y` and `CONFIG_KALLSYMS_ALL=y`
 - `CONFIG_KALLSYMS=y` and `CONFIG_KALLSYMS_ALL=n`: Early support

+## Security Alert

+The **SUPERKEY** has higher privileges than root access.
+Weak or compromised keys can result in unauthorized control of your device.
+It is critical to use robust keys and safeguard them from exposure to maintain the security of your device.

 ## Translation
 To help translate APatch or improve existing translations, please use [Weblate](https://hosted.weblate.org/engage/apatch/).
 PR of APatch translation is no longer accepted, because it will conflict with Weblate.